suned/serum/README.md

 with Environment(MockLog):
     assert isinstance(instance.log, MockLog)
 ```
-It is an error to provide two equally specific subtypes of the same type:
+It is an error to inject a type in an `Environment` that provides two or more equally specific subtypes of that type:
 ```python
 class FileLog(Log):
     _file = 'log.txt'